100s of Free Human Rights Law Dissertation Topics and Titles

 Research Aim: The EU Supremacy imposes authority and control over the EU Member States.
 In this line, a Member State should remove all conflicting laws that are incompatible with the EU Law.
 The research will assess the extent to which Member States have accepted the authority of the EU supremacy regarding human rights.
 In other words, the research will demonstrate if the European Convention on Human Rights has adequate fundamental rights for the Member States.

-Research Aim: The research will assess human rights’ importance, which is a pivotal requirement for democracy.
+Research Aim: The research will assess the importance of human rights, which is a pivotal requirement for democracy.
 The research will use a comparative analysis of how fundamental rights have been adopted around the world.
 Furthermore, the research will assess how certain countries that do not follow the Universal Declaration on Human Rights may suffer from the lack of democratisation.

 Research Aim: The research will demonstrate the courts’ key role in safeguarding the fundamental rights enshrined in a country’s Constitution.